Mount Saint Peter: History

 In the part of Mount Saint Peter that is in the Flemish municipality of Riemst, archaeological evidence of an Iron Age fortress has been found.
 The fortress is one of the strongest contenders for being identified as the fortress Atuatuca of the Eburones, which played an important role in Julius Caesar's commentaries on his wars in Gaul.
 Dendrochronological evidence was once thought to count against this proposal, but more recent review of the evidence has reinvigorated the idea.

 During the Middle Ages several castles were built on the hill, of which various ruins remain.
 The hill was favoured by attackers during the various sieges of Maastricht, most notably by Louis XIV of France in the Siege of Maastricht (1673).
 As a result of this, the fortress Sint-Pieter was built on the northern edge.

 Around 1765 the skull of a Mosasaurus was discovered here in a limestone quarry, one of the first recognised reptile fossils, which was later acquired by the Teylers Museum in Haarlem.
 A more famous Mosasaurus fossil was found between 1770 and 1774 but was confiscated by the French in 1794 and is now in the Muséum national d'Histoire naturelle in Paris.
 Later dinosaur remains were discovered here as well, belonging to Betasuchus and Orthomerus, as well as turtles and fossils of smaller creatures of the sea.

 From 1930 through 1939 the Albert Canal was constructed, cutting through parts of Mount Saint Peter.
 The first ships went through in 1940.
 The hill's strategic location made it the site of Fort Eben-Emael (1931–35), a major artillery defence point in the Belgian defences against any invading forces coming from Nazi Germany.
 At the opening of the war, the entire installation was taken quickly by a relatively small number of German paratroopers.
+During World War II, the hill's managed to later serve as a hideout for the art collection of the Dutch Mauritshuis art museum until the liberation of the Netherlands in May 1945.